FreeFlyJimbo/TrainingRepo/README.md

 - Install VS code
 - Install Git for windows
-- Install Powershell v5.1 (if not on win 10 already)
+- Install Powershell v5.1 (if not on win 10 already)gitgit
 - Install Powershell module for vs code